catt-tung/catt-tung/README.md

 Apart from coding, I'm a pretty international, intellectually oriented individual.
 I've lived in many countries and cities, did a lot of storywriting, and speak multiple languages - English  🇬🇧&🇺🇸 , Mandarin 🇹🇼, Italian🇮🇹&🤌, Spanish🇪🇸, and even some Bulgarian🇧🇬 and Taiwanese🇹🇼.

-My dev portfolio can be found at https://cattcodes.com/
+My dev portfolio can be found at [Catt Codes](https://cattcodes.com/)

+I also keep a daily blog about my learning journey on [DevDojo](https://cattkaizen.devdojo.com/) if you'd like to follow along!
+Mostly to keep myself accountable but would love to meet friends.

 ## Tech Stack
 The following is my main tech stack - there are more, but these are the main ones (with the nice icons)